stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 It should take about 30 minutes from start to finish.
 If you are looking for a barebones intro to using Stormpath and Spring Boot, check out the :doc:`quickstart`.

-if you've already gone through the quickstart, jump over to the :ref:`spring-boot-meet-stormpath` section.
+If you've already gone through the quickstart, jump over to the :ref:`spring-boot-meet-stormpath` section.

 If you are already familiar with Spring Boot and Spring Security, jump right to the :ref:`spring-security-refined` section to see how nicely Stormpath integrates with Spring Security.